-What We Love: Dana shares her beautiful knitted projects along with stories of her life.
-Her current sweater adventures include sweaters for dogs that are simply adorable.
+I Love: Dana shares her beautiful knitted projects along with stories of her life.
+Her sweater adventures include adorable sweaters for dogs.

 Small Things by Ginny Sheller

 Ginny loves to knit late at night when she probably should be sleeping.
-Ginny does a little work from home, dyeing eco-friendly U.S. sourced yarn using natural dyes.
-Her family of 10 provides much joy as does caring for their many animals and vegetable garden on her 6 acre property.
+Ginny dyeD eco-friendly U.S. sourced yarn using natural dyes.
+Her family of 10 provides much joy as does caring for their animals and veggies on her property.

-What We Love: Small Things has a Yarn Along where every Wednesday Ginny shares her current knitting project alongside whatever she happens to be reading.
+I Love: Small Things has a Yarn Along where every Wednesday Ginny shares her current knitting project alongside whatever she’s reading.
 Ginny’s photography is stunning and her posts are delightfully engaging.

 Mad Man Knitting by Gregory Patrick